 Terres de l'Ebre is one of Spain's less-discussed gastronomic territories despite its density of raw material.
 The Ebro Delta, where the river empties into the Mediterranean south of Tarragona, produces rice, eels, clams, and oysters under conditions shaped by the meeting of fresh and salt water.
 Balfegó, the tuna-farming operation based near L'Ametlla de Mar, has in the past decade become one of the reference names in Spanish premium fish supply, supplying tasting-menu kitchens across the country.
 The oysters farmed by Ostras del Sol in the same delta represent a local aquaculture tradition that rarely reaches wider attention.

-Chef Jeroni Castell's approach to this material, described in Michelin's own citation, centres on the balance between provenance, technique, and what the kitchen calls fun, a deliberately informal word for the creative layer that separates a technically competent regional restaurant from one with genuine editorial ambition.
+The kitchen's approach centres on the balance between provenance, technique, and a playful creative layer.
 Two dishes from the current rotation illustrate this: the "armónica" preparation of grilled Balfegó red tuna, served with cured egg yolk and a purée of mashed potato and butter, and El Delta del Ebro, a steamed seafood dish combining Ostras del Sol oysters with eel and mackerel in a tasting format.
 Both are built around ingredients specific to within roughly fifty kilometres of the restaurant.
 Neither reads as a preservation exercise.
 The technique is present and precise, but the geography does the framing.

-The kitchen garden operates as a third tier of sourcing beneath the wild and aquaculture produce, contributing to daily menu decisions and reinforcing the sustainable production logic that the We're Smart Green Guide has formally recognised.
+The kitchen garden adds another layer of sourcing and reinforces the restaurant's sustainable production logic.
 That recognition, alongside the 2024 Michelin star, positions Les Moles within a small group of Spanish kitchens that hold credibility across both the conventional fine dining hierarchy and the sustainability-focused evaluation systems that have grown in weight over the past five years.

 Nearby at the Table